dpiresearch/PalmShopping/README.md

 % python google_palm.py

 ## Issues
 The links that show up right now all end in the same token.
-For example, the Amazon links in the below sample all end in B097556645 .
+For example, the Amazon links in the below sample somehow all end in B097556645 and obviously don't work.
 However, if you try this on the Bard UI, the links work.

 ## Sample output